From our Rector

 Take this opportunity for worship and for study to deepen your faith.
 In addition, a whole congregation of friends awaits you for this journey!
 Find ways to share what you are learning while encouraging others to join in the excitement to see God at work in your life and in the life of our Church.

 Turn your prayers and faith into action by first making a giving decision that honors God and you.
-Faithfully and joyfully provide your gift to the gifts of our congregation that have been given in the preceding months.
+As a result, faithfully and joyfully provide your gift to the gifts of our congregation that have been given in the preceding months.

 Frequently Asked Questions